The date was July 12, 1998. Allensworth, then a Royals outfielder who wore uniform #46, jogged off the field at Comiskey Park and tossed this my way.

 Who?!
 As a September call-up with the 1999 Expos, Seguignol pinch hit in the ninth inning at Turner Field, cracked his bat, and unexpectedly slid it to me across the dugout roof after the game.

-During batting practice at Shea Stadium in 2005, I thought Speier was done throwing so I called his name in the hopes that he'd give me the ball.
+During batting practice on 9/29/05 at Shea Stadium, I thought Speier was done throwing so I called his name in the hopes that he'd give me the ball.
 Instead, the 6-foot-7 righty turned around and flung me his glove.
 In-SANE.

-After the Mets clinched the NL East and mobbed each other on the field, several players tossed their caps into the crowd, and I happened to grab this one.
+After the Mets clinched the NL East on September 18, 2006 and mobbed each other on the field, several players tossed their caps into the crowd, and I happened to grab this one.
 Mmm, sweat stains!

 At my last game of 2006, I got another random bat (or at least most of one).
 It came from the Orioles' bat boy after BP at Camden Yards.
 Half an hour later, an usher made me check my "weapon" at Fan Assistance.